LL-Pengfei/CS1010-AY1819S1-Personal/docs/style.md

 }
 ```

-Both styles are acceptable, but you should be consistent and should not mixed both styles in a single program.
+Both styles are acceptable, but you should be consistent and should not mix both styles in a single program.

 For close braces, they should be leading close braces aligned with the block of the construct.
 Close braces should NOT be trailing as that would make it hard to spot them.